Featured Services

 Foundations of Disability Inclusion

-Audience: Anyone unsure of where to start conversations related to disability or how to be an ally.
+Audience: Anyone interested in better understanding their own views of disability and how to be an ally.

 While many companies understand the need to implement legal components related to disability in the workplace, few are confident in approaching the human side of these conversations.
 In this session I introduce different social models around disability and understand how they show up in daily work life.
 We’ll focus on creating a safe space to understand how these models impact our personal points of view and begin to explore better ways of framing conversations around disability in the workplace.